 We need to see that we celebrate and pray in different ways and that may reflect the types of activities that we undertake.
 This coming together is perhaps a characteristic of the ninth model, which brings together in one the other ways.
 For that reason we need a further chapter, one that accepts the richness of diversity and in liturgy elevates the work of the people to the sacredness that it really is.
-In this process the work of God within each activity is formally proclaimed -- and resurrection comes ever closer to each of us as we pray for the Wisdom to see all as essential facets of one healing process.
+In this process the work of God within each activity is formally proclaimed -- and Resurrection comes ever closer to each of us as we pray for the Wisdom to see all as essential facets of one healing process.

-- Albert Fritsch and Warren Brunner, Down to Earth Spirituality.
-Sheed & Ward, 1992. - The number may be nine in keeping with the Enneagram promoters.
-There seems a close resemblance to eight of the descriptions presented in Nine Portraits of Jesus, by Robert J. Nogosek, C.S.C.
-(Dimension Books, Inc. Denville, NJ 1987).
-For those aware of this personality wheel, the nine is "kin" to all life, the eight seeks to "master" life, the seven is a fun-loving planner, the six a teacher, the four a melancholic sufferer, the three a project person or "steward", the two a helper or "good Samaritan" and the one a "prophet."
-What is left out is the five, or "wisdom" person.
-This may be a more contemplative approach that complements the activities mentioned here.
-As these authors approach their age of wisdom (the 60th birthday according to the Japanese!), one could expect that the ninth model may become somewhat more prominent.
-At present, however, it seems to be in unresolved conflict with the more democratic demands that each and every person has some unique contribution to make for healing the Earth.
-Does the wise person have more?
-Are there deepening levels to wisdom?
-Is there a shadow side?
-The reader is left with the challenge. - A number of periodicals and other writings may fit this category such as "Earth Ethics" from the Center for Respect for Life and Environment, 2100 L Street, NW, Washington, DC 20037. - See Albert Fritsch, "Eight Ways to Save the Forests," Convening Conference of the Lucy Brauns Society, October 1-2, 1992.
+Albert Fritsch and Warren Brunner, Down to Earth Spirituality, Sheed & Ward, 1992.

+The number may be nine in keeping with the Enneagram promoters.
+There seems a close resemblance to eight of the descriptions presented in Robert J. Nogosek, C.S.C.'s book Nine Portraits of Jesus (Dimension Books, Inc. Denville, NJ 1987).
+Maybe the fifth (or that of wisdom) may be a more contemplative approach that complements the activities mentioned here.
+See Reclaiming the Commons, Chapter Eight for a further development of similar characteristics as discussed here.

+A number of periodicals and other writings may fit this category such as "Earth Ethics" from the Center for Respect for Life and Environment, 2100 L Street, NW, Washington, DC 20037.

+"Eight Ways to Save the Forests," Convening Conference of the Lucy Brauns Society, October 1-2, 1992.